Updated on

 Active-B12, the next level of B12 testing; Axis-Shield

-In March 2012, a panel of nine internationally recognized experts (Drs.
+In March 2012, a panel of nine recognized experts (Drs.
 Wolfgang Herrmann, Rima Obeid, Ralph Green, Donald Jacobsen, Dominic Harrington, Per Magne Ueland, Jan Lindemans, Ebba Nexø, and Anne Molloy) issued a consensus statement on the improved utility of the active-B12 assay over total B12.
 They have suggested the holotranscobalamin test be treated as the optimal marker for true B12 status.
-Other professionals agree:
+Others are in line:

 Active-B12 has fulfilled our expectations in being a robust assay that improves the assessment of vitamin B12 status.
 It provides reassurance to us that we have contributed to improved patient care.
 The routine availability of this assay differentiates our laboratory as a progressive provider of quality pathology.